 We could call the sideways, trying to channeling market or an exhaustion pattern, but it’s usually flat.
 So there are three trends that we should really understand.
 Next, these are really important to understand.

 Profit target.
 What does that even mean?
 So when you enter a trade, you really need to have a profit in place.
 You can’t just go in and leave it there.
 Right.
-That’s more long term investing.
+That’s more long-term investing.
 We are talking here about trading days trading.

 So you need to set a profit target when you are going to exit the trade with a profit.
-But at the same time, you also need to have a risk management in place.
-You could also understand it maybe as a stop loss.
+But at the same time, you also need to have risk management in place.
+You could also understand it, maybe as a stop loss.
 What that means is when you enter a trade, you always need to have a risk in place.
 It depends on what your strategy is, but you have to have it there.
-This way you don’t end up losing all of your money.
+This way, you don’t end up losing all of your money.

 And trust me, we could do that because a lot of people put in mental risk management’s mental stop losses.
 Those do not work.
-You need to have a defined risk management in place, OK, you need to have that there.
-So whenever you hear people say, what’s your risk management or do you have a stop loss in place, now you understand what that means is where what is the most you are willing to lose on that particular trade chart for day traders.
+You need to have defined risk management in place, OK, you need to have that there.
+So whenever you hear people say, what’s your risk management, or do you have a stop loss in place, now you understand what that means is where what is the most you are willing to lose on that particular trade chart for day traders.

 So make sure that you check out that video.
-But every day traders need to have specific charts, charting platforms.
+But everyday traders need to have specific charts, charting platforms.

 Indicators, all the charting software they come with universal indicators.
 That is part of their software.
 That is part of what they offer.
-I do not recommend buying indicator’s software as algorithms, but none of that.
+I do not recommend buying indicator software as algorithms, but none of that.
 Again, I have another video that you could check out.
 Make sure you are subscribed because there are tons of really powerful videos that will help you understand this so much better.